green-party-dublin-central/nh-web/site/content/post/global-access-to-covid-19-vaccines.md

 date: 2021-01-01T11:50:06.127Z
 description: Last week Ireland and the European Union blocked a push before the World Trade Organisation – lead mostly by developing countries – to waive patent rights for Covid-19 vaccines.
-A move that was aimed at boosting global production.
+A move by developing countries aimed at boosting global production.
 image: img/vaccine-1.jpg
 attachments:
   - filename: img/vaccine-waiver.pdf